AjinkyaBapat/KatakodaRepo/scenario/step10.md

 If it identifies that changes are made, it automatically triggers a new build.

+You can see **Caused by an SCM Change** in the Console Output of this new build.

 Cheers!
 Yoy have successfully integrated Jenkins wit Git in this tutorial.